Mountain Zebra National Park: History

 In the early 1930s, the Cape mountain zebra was threatened with extinction.
 The National Parks Board of Trustees proclaimed a 17.12 km² area for the zebra's preservation in 1938 after the purchase of the farm Babylons Toren, Cradock the year before.
 The mountain zebra population of the park comprised only five stallions and one mare and was insufficient to expand the population.
 By 1950 only two stallions remained, and a neighbouring farmer, Mr H L Lombard, improved the breeding pool by donating eleven zebra to the park, five stallions and six mares.

 By 1964, there were only 25 zebra in the park.
 At this time, the park's size was increased to 65.36 km² and Paul Michau donated six zebra to the park.
 From then on, the number of zebras increased steadily to about 140.
 In 1975, the zebras were re-introduced to the Western Cape at the De Hoop Nature Reserve.

 Since 1978, capture and relocation of mountain zebra to new habitat have been part of the routine management of the park.
 Currently (2015) the park's herd has over 700 animals, and an average of about 20 animals are relocated each year.
 Through the years, additional farms have been purchased to increase the size of the park to the current 284 km².

 Fauna

-Other mammals found inside the boundaries of the park include caracal, Cape buffalo, black rhinoceros, eland, black wildebeest, red hartebeest, gemsbok and grey rhebok.
-In 2007, the Southeast African cheetahs were reintroduced to the area.
-In 2013 three lions were released.
-A predator-proof fence prevents the large predators from entering neighbouring farmland.
-The camps in the park have been fenced as well.
+Besides the Cape mountain zebra, other common herbivores here include springbok, black wildebeest, red hartebeest, common eland, blesbok, mountain reedbuck, gray rhebok, greater kudu, steenbok, and klipspringer.
+Cape buffalo were reintroduced in 1998.
+Gemsbok and south-western black rhino were reintroduced in 2002.

+Among carnivores, caracals were the primary carnivore found here, until reintroductions began for larger carnivores.
+Southeast African cheetah were reintroduced in 2007.
+Brown hyenas were reintroduced in 2008, and in 2013, three lions were reintroduced.
+All three species are successfully breeding in the park.